Runaway Jury: Plot

-Rohr's key witness, a former Vicksburg employee, does not show up.
+Rohr's key witness, a former Vicksburg employee, doesn't show up.
 After confronting Fitch, Rohr decides that he cannot win the case.
 He asks his firm's partners for $10 million to pay Marlee.
-On principle, Rohr refuses to pay, electing to take his chances against Fitch while keeping his conscience clear.

-After the CEO of Vicksburg Firearms loses his temper under cross-examination, making a bad impression on the jury, Fitch agrees to pay Marlee to be certain of the verdict.
-Fitch sends an operative, Janovich, to kidnap Marlee, who fights him off and raises the price to $15 million.
+Fitch sends an operative, Janovich, to kidnap Marlee, but she fights him off and raises the price to $15 million.
+On principle, Rohr changes his mind and refuses to pay.
+After the CEO of Vicksburg Firearms loses his temper under cross-examination as a witness and makes a bad impression on the jury, Fitch agrees to pay Marlee to be certain of the verdict.